Felipemore96/DjangoAPI/README.md

 Before you start, make sure you have the following installed:

-- Python 3.8+ (Recommended: Python 3.8 or later)
+- Python Version 3.9 or later
-- Django 3.2+ (For compatibility with GeoDjango)
-- PostGIS (To handle geospatial data in PostgreSQL)
+- PostgreSQL with PostGIS enabled for spatial data support
+- Django
+- GeoDjango Dependencies, libraries like gdal, proj, and libgeos
-- pip (Python package manager)
+- pip

 ### Installation